V4Fire/Client/docs/ds/README.md

 #### postProcessorTemplate

-If `true`, the theme attribute will be processed by a proxy server (e.g., Nginx).
+The name of the template variable that will be replaced by the proxy server for forwarding the active theme
-Otherwise, the attribute will be set in the JS runtime.

 #### attribute